-Virginia Initiative for Employment not Welfare (VIEW) The VIEW program establishes a two year time limit on TANF benefits while requiring recipients to become engaged in a work activity in preparation for employment.
+The Virginia Initiative for Employment not Welfare (VIEW) program establishes a two-year time limit on TANF benefits while requiring recipients to become engaged in a work activity in preparation for employment.
 VIEW is the work component which combines work and work-related activities with education and training.
-TANF recipients are required to participate in VIEW when their youngest child turns twelve (12) months old unless they meet an exemption.
+TANF recipients are required to participate in VIEW when their youngest child turns 12 months old, unless they meet an exemption.

 SNAP Employment and Training (SNAPET) Program provides Employment Training Education and Supportive Services to customers who receive SNAP benefits.
-Program participation is voluntary as of January 1, 2012.
-Therefore participation or nonparticipation in SNAPET will have no effect on SNAP benefits.
+Program participation is voluntary as of Jan.
+1, 2012.
+Therefore, participation or nonparticipation in SNAPET will have no effect on SNAP benefits.
 However, not choosing to participate in the program, where offered, can prevent SNAP recipients from receiving services that could help them find and keep employment.

 Additional Resources for Job Seekers!

 - Great tips on Succeeding at Job Fairs.
 Remember that the purpose of a resume is to give the employer enough information to make the decision to call you in for an interview.
 The Resume Guide and Sample can help you create a great resume.

 - You will be contacting many employers during your job search.
 Keep a record of each contact and the follow-up steps which are necessary.
 Organizing this information will help you be more effective in your job search.
 Use the Employer Target List to keep track of every contact with a potential employer and the results of that contact.
 Good Luck!